 - What should I do to keep my pets safe during disasters?

-- What is the HSUS doing to help?
+- What can the HSUS do to help?

-- Are you transporting missing pets out of the region?
+- Do you transport missing pets out of the disaster impact region?

 - How can I support the HSUS’s work to help animals impacted by the tornadoes?